How Matching & Restoration Works

 Demo of damaged materials

-With approvals in place, we carefully remove all damaged structural components — drywall, framing, flooring, cabinetry, insulation — that cannot be restored.
+With approvals in place, your matched pro carefully removes all damaged structural components — drywall, framing, flooring, cabinetry, insulation — that cannot be restored.
 Every item is inventoried and removed in accordance with your insurance scope.

 Rebuild to current code

 Florida building codes change over time, and restoration is an opportunity to bring your home up to current standards where required.
-CFDR handles all permitting, inspections, and code compliance.
-Our work is done by licensed professionals — no unlicensed subcontractors.
+Your pro handles all permitting, inspections, and code compliance.
+Network pros are licensed professionals — no unlicensed subcontractors.

 Flooring, drywall, paint, and finish work

-We restore every surface to pre-loss condition or better.
+Your pro restores every surface to pre-loss condition or better.
 This means matching existing textures, paint colors, trim profiles, and flooring species or patterns where possible.
-You shouldn't be able to tell where the damage was when we're finished.
+You shouldn't be able to tell where the damage was when they're finished.

 Contents reinstalled

 Furniture, fixtures, and personal belongings that were removed during mitigation are returned to their proper places as reconstruction completes.
-If contents required off-site cleaning and storage, we coordinate their return to coincide with project completion.
+If contents required off-site cleaning and storage, your pro coordinates their return to coincide with project completion.

 Final Walkthrough